‘The world’s history is the world’s judgement’ Friedrich von Schiller

 This covers the sources used in tracing the Leythorne and Gill families for Gregg Wallace’s episode of the ‘Who Do You Think You Are?’ programme and recounts the story of the day’s filming.
 A good introduction to the use of basic and some less well known sources.

-Toleration or Turmoil?: English non-conformity and our ancestors NEW for 2017
+Toleration or Turmoil?: English non-conformity and our ancestors

 Ducking Stools, Dissenters, Debtors and Drunks: crime and punishment in the seventeenth century